dgtim/shell_scripts/README.md

 * ipmi -- wrapper for the ipmitool utilities
 * racadm -- wrapper for the Dell's idracadm7 utility
 * cx -- quick wrapper for the 'chmod'
-* *_demo, demos, tartit, gauss, textanalyzer, sorting, filetypes -- variety of the demo / homework scripts used for the teaching purpose
-* doinit -- a setup script for the course session
 * tarit -- tar wrapper, again, for the BASH scritpting teaching purpose mainly

-All of these materails have been used either for the Linux HPC cluster administration purpose or as demo / exsercises for the Linux Shell tutorial https://aaltoscicomp.github.io/linux-shell/
+All of these materails have been used either for the Linux HPC cluster administration purpose or as demo / exsercises for the Linux Shell Basic and Scripting tutorials https://aaltoscicomp.github.io/linux-shell/

+See also https://github.com/dgtim/demospace with the collected BASH demos for the scripting tutorial (the link above).